wethegit/component-library/packages/wethegit-components/README.md

 import { Button } from "@wethegit/components";
 ```

-💡 If the component you want to use has node package dependencies you also have to install them in your project.
+💡 If the component you want to use has dependencies you also have to install them in your project.